Fees and Policies

 My fee ranges between $160.00 – $190.00 per session.
 The first session, a diagnostic assessment is $190.00.

 Telephone services lasting longer than 10 minutes will be billed to you at a pro-rated amount of my usual hourly charge.
 Report or letter writing will be billed at 15-minute increments at the stated fee schedule rate.
 Please ask me what the current rate is for those services.
 Please note that health insurance companies do not reimburse for telephone sessions, report, or letter writing, so you will be responsible for those fees.

-I am a provider for Blue Cross Blue Shield, Preferred One, and Health Partners (Tier Two).
+I am a provider for Aetna, Blue Cross Blue Shield, Cigna, Health Partners (Tier Two) and Preferred One.
 For other insurance companies my services are covered as an out-of-network provider.

 If you are using insurance to pay for therapy and you have a co-payment, you will be expected to pay for each session’s co-payment at the time it is held.
 You may pay by cash, check, or credit card.

 What to Ask